redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/codesys-ide/4.2-end-to-end/README.md

 ## Objective

 * Confirm the kickoff of the workflow via postSync job
-* Validate that Active Directory was installed
+* Validate that Codesys was installed

 ## Step 1 - Confirming the PostSync Job Run
 In addition to the `configure-controller` job, we also added a job that happens after all resources are synced.
 This job will kickoff the workflow we specified in the Controller configuration configMap.